ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md`.
-- Update `systemPatterns.md`.
-- Update `techContext.md`.
+- Update `systemPatterns.md` (if necessary, though this fix is minor and might not warrant a change).
+- Update `techContext.md` (if necessary, though this fix is minor and might not warrant a change).
-- Present the completed task to the user.
+- Present the completed task (TS2719 fix) to the user.

 ## Active Decisions and Considerations
+- Aligned `CustomModelData` interface definition in `ChatPage.tsx` with `ModelSelectorDropdown.tsx` to resolve type conflicts.
 - Backend now enriches custom model data with a `baseModelSupportsVision` flag.
 - Frontend model selector dropdown uses this flag to conditionally render the vision icon for custom models.